fluid-project/infusion/src/webapp/fluid-components/js/fluid/uploader/ReadMe.txt

     as possible to fix them.

-* In previous versions of the Uploader the upload process would stop immediately at the moment that the Stop Upload buttons was clicked.
+* In previous versions of the Uploader the upload process would stop immediately at the moment that the Stop Upload button was clicked.

   With Infusion 0.8, we wait for the current file to complete or to error before we stop the upload process.
-This avoids a serious bug in the SWFUploader where the Upload process could get stuck in a state where the Upload process could not be resumed.
+This avoids a serious bug in the SWFUploader where the Upload process could get stuck when the Upload process as resumed.

 --------------------------------------